 Flavorful juices are retained in the burger by broiling both sides of the meat simultaneously.
 Any drippings are caught by the toasting buns placed on the bottom rack beneath the burgers, catching the entire flavor of the sandwich.
 The bun rack is adjustable to toast buns as desired.
 After a few minutes, the cooked 100% beef burgers and toasted sesame seeded buns came out the other side of the covered broiler and ready for dipping into Biff-Burgers special sauce.

 The "Special Sauce", another signature of Biff-Burger, was warmed in a warming pan adjacent to and to the left of the roto-broiler.
 When the burgers were taking out of the roto-broiler, each burger was then dipped into the sauce warming pan whereby coating the burger with Biff-Burger's signature special tangy sauce, made of 27 spices, before being placed between two buns and fixings added.

-The photo above is of an original Roto-Broiler still used today at Beef Burger in Greensboro, NC, which was formerly called Biff-Burger (see Beef Burger).
+The photo on the left is of an original Roto-Broiler still used today at Beef Burger in Greensboro, NC, which was formerly called Biff-Burger (see Beef Burger).
 This photo is an excellent example showing 3 burgers placed on the top rack and a few buns on the bottom bun rack.
 Note the glowing infra-red heating elements, noticeable on the left and right hand side of the broiler.
 A gallon of special sauce, claimed by Ralph Havis, the owner of Beef Burger, to be based from the original recipe, is sitting ontop of the broiler.
 A portion of the sauce warming pan is noticeable just to the left of the broiler.
 WOW....
 I can just taste those juicy burgers!